Manual (English)

 CALENDAR

-• End of February 2024: written exams for eligible candidates for the "Bachelor universitaire de technologie"-BUT
+- Beginning of March 2025: written exams for eligible candidates for the "Bachelor universitaire de technologie"-BUT

-• End of August - beginning of September 2024: departure to France and start of classes.
+- End of July - Beginning of September 2025: departure to France and start of classes.

 A few notes on applying for the scholarship programme: